rdykiel/voltexport/README.md

 It is used to read data from an export_overflow directory and output the data into .csv files in an output directory.
 The input and output directories may be the same.

-The included run.sh script allows building the tool, and running it.
-You must modify the available functions in run.sh with your specific parameters as explained below.
+The included run.sh script allows building the tool.

 IMPORTANT: voltexport operation is destructive
 ----------------------------------------------